afterit/flaskstarter/README.md

 `$ python manage.py create-blueprint [blueprint_name]`

+If it will work as an API blueprint, that's enough.
+But maybe it is not and you want to use private templates related only to this blueprint.
+This is solved by adding a '-t' or '--templates' to the above command.

 After that, remember to go onto app init file to register the blueprint on it.
 There is an EXTENSIONS variable where you can list all the plugins to autoimport.
 It uses factory design.

 To run your app you can use the bellow on project root: